 Washington Uniform Common Interest Ownership Act.
-The Vista Field Declaration is written to comply with the Washington Uniform Common Interest Ownership Act (the "Act").
+The Vista Field Declaration is written to comply with the Washington Uniform Common Interest Ownership Act (as amended, the "Act").
 The Act, which was enacted in 2018, applies to common interest communities that include residential property.
+In the event of any conflict between the Vista Field Declaration and the Act, the Act shall govern and control.

 Vista Field Association Membership.
 Members of the Vista Field Association include all Parcel owners within Vista Field, both residential and commercial.
 The Declaration allows the Founder to retain control of the Association for the longest period permitted under the Act.
-Under the Act, the Founder may select a majority of the board until 75% of all of the Parcels that will ultimately be part of Vista Field have been sold.